Bigsy/maven-mcp-server/README.md

 ## Available Tools

-### get_maven_last_updated_version
+### get_latest_release

-Retrieves the most recently updated version of a Maven dependency.
-Note: This returns the version that was most recently published/updated to Maven Central, which may not always be the highest semantic version number.
+Retrieves the latest stable release version of a Maven dependency.
+By default, this excludes pre-release versions (alpha, beta, milestone, RC, snapshot) to ensure you get production-ready versions.

 **Input Schema:**
 ```json